seed-run/homepage/_docs/mono-repo-apps-in-seed.md

    ![App Pipeline view](/assets/docs/mono-repo-apps-in-seed/app-pipeline-view.png)

 2. A deployment to the app will now trigger all the services in the app to be deployed.
-Seed deploys all the services in a mono-repo app in parallel.
+Seed deploys all the services in a mono-repo app concurrently.

    ![App deployment in progress](/assets/docs/mono-repo-apps-in-seed/app-deployment-in-progress.png)